createchaos/arc_574/README.md

 # **Part 7: Access the ur_fabrication_control repository**
 _You will need to do the following steps before connecting to the UR3 robots in the ECL._

-1) Clone the ur_fabrication_control repository using GitHub desktop
+1) Clone the ur_fabrication_control repository using GitHub desktop.
+The URL is: https://github.com/augmentedfabricationlab/ur_fabrication_control
 <img src="screenGIFs/clonerepos.gif" width="60%">

 2) Switch from the Master branch to the branch called tum-princeton-restructuring